 The aim: to be the first who reaches 121 points.

-In today’s edition of famous card games, we present to you: Cribbage!
 Besides the cards, to play you also need the Cribbage board (available on Amazon).
 The dealer deals 6 cards to each of the players.
 They should look at the cards and make a group of 4 of the cards, to form their crib.
-Next, the game has different phases: checking for his heels, Pegging, counting hands, and more rounds.
+Next, the game has different phases: checking for his heels, Pegging, counting hands, and more.
+To move the pegs on the board and score, you should make special events (such as pairs, runs, 3-of-a-kind, go, and so on).
+At whatever point someone reaches 121 points, the game stops and that player is officially the winner.
+Watch this if you want to know more: How To Play Cribbage.

 The aim: Creating books, sets, or any other combinations of cards.